Cyborg-Squirrel/color-composer-client/README.md

 This project provides a client for the [Color Composer](https://github.com/Cyborg-Squirrel/color-composer) server to control NeoPixel LED strips.

+The Color Composer Client is intended for use on the Raspberry Pi 3, 4, Zero and Zero 2 W.

 ## Components

 *   `neopixel_config_repository.py`:  Handles database interactions for NeoPixel configurations.